SomerEsat/ethereum-staking-guides/README.md

 As I mentioned above, in order to validate you will need to deposit 32 Göerli ETH into the Topaz Testnet despoit contract.
 To do this go to the [Prysm Labs Testnet Particpation](https://prylabs.net/participate) page.

-Click on `Step 2` and log into MetaMask again, if necessary.
-It should display confirmation that you have sufficient ETH in your wallet to stake:
+Click on `Step 2` on the web page and click on the MetaMask button and log into MetaMask (if necessary).
+The web page should then display confirmation that you have sufficient ETH in your wallet to stake:

 ```
 This test network leverages the Goerli test network to simulate validator deposits on a proof-of-work chain.

-You are 0x724F321C4efeD5e3C7CcA40168810c258c82d02F and you have 631.489076513454027025 GöETH.
+You are 0x724F321C4efeD5e3C7CcA40168810c258c82d02F and you have 631 GöETH.

 To deposit as a validator you'll need at least 32.0 GöETH.
 ```

 If you have >= 32 ETH the page will allow you to click on `Step 3`.
 This is where you will paste your validator's staking data and send ETH to the deposit contact.
-Follow these steps:
+Let's get started.

 a.
 In a new terminal window run this command: